gailrayla/Mixtape-Maker/README.md

 # Mixtape-Maker
-A playlist generator created with Spotify API and ReactJS
+A playlist generator created with Spotify API and ReactJS [On-going]